 The Mill Brewery

 It would be hard to accept that The Mill Brewery is only run for a four-strong team, such is the quality and quantity of the product it outputs.
-Found in Collingwood, The Mill has had the doors open to its brewery since 2017.
-The taproom has nine taps pouring its delights, although says that one of them is always reserved for “nitro poured beers”.
+Found in Collingwood, The Mill has had the doors open since 2017 and comprises a taproom with nine taps pouring its delights, although says that one of them is always reserved for “nitro poured beers”.

-Address: 40 Sackville Street, Collingwood, 3066
+279 Wellington Street, Collingwood, 3066

 He’s also experienced how beer is made in various countries around the world and has been able to channel that knowledge into his own product.
 The brewery and taproom can be found in an old furniture store, where you’ll be able to sample a wide range of changing beers, toasties and wine (if you fancy).

 This local brewery is the epitome of Melbourne’s craft beer scene, but you must be pre-warned that these beers are not for the faint of heart.
 When Casey Wagner launched this San Diego style brewery, he started with merely a 500-litre Braumesier, two fermenters, a few long communal tables, solely focusing on brewing beers inspired by the American West Coast.

 Since then, Westside Ale Works has doubled its venue size and has two 2000L fermenters, getting freshly brewed beer out as fast as they can.
 With 30 independent beers on tap, you’ll definitely find something that speaks to you.

 Tallboy & Moose is one of the finest craft breweries tucked away in Raglan Street, Preston, created by two friends, Dan and Steve, who have mastered the art of brewing.
 Tallboy & Moose offers a wide selection of in-house brewed beers suited for every man’s palate and are available on tap or giant 1L cans for takeaway.